Brian Laundrie manhunt: Florida fugitive last seen a day earlier than previously believed, lawyer says

 And Richard Stafford, an attorney for Petito’s parents and stepparents, revealed in an interview with TV’s Dr. Phil McGraw that the debit card Laundrie is accused of using without authorization belonged to Petito.

 Petito's mom reported her missing on Sept.
 11, after spending days unsuccessfully trying to contact her daughter.
 Between Sept.
-1, when Laundrie returned to his parents' Florida home in Petito's van, and when she was reported missing, Laundrie and his parents went camping for the Labor Day holiday with his parents at Fort De Soto Park in St. Petersburg.
+1, when Laundrie returned to his parents' Florida home, and when she was reported missing, Laundrie and his parents went camping for the Labor Day holiday at Fort De Soto Park in St. Petersburg.

 They ate s'mores with his sister's children, according to sister Cassie Laundrie, and made no public comment about Petito's whereabouts or condition.